Lagrangian-based online safe reinforcement learning for state-constrained systems: Stability analysis

-We now state the following theorem which demonstrates the stability guarantees of the proposed ACIL algorithm. \begin{thm} Under the update laws for actor, critic, identifier and Lagrange multipliers discussed in Section \ref{sec:acil}, and provided the sufficient condition $S \succcurlyeq 0$ holds, where $\succcurlyeq$ denotes the semi-definite ordering of square matrices; the errors in the actor parameter ($\tilde{W}_{a}$), critic parameter ($\tilde{W}_{c}$), identifier parameter ($\tilde{\theta}$) for the system in \eqref{eq:plantDynamics} are uniformly ultimately bounded (UUB).
-Additionally the state $x$ is bounded with the set $\mathcal{C}$ being forward invariant for the system in \eqref{eq:plantDynamics}. \end{thm} We consider the positive definite candidate Lyapunov function \(V_{L}(\zeta,t): \mathbb{R}^{n+2b+p} \times \mathbb{R}_{>t_{0}} \rightarrow \mathbb{R}\) defined as
+We now state the following theorem which demonstrates the stability guarantees of the proposed ACIL algorithm. \begin{thm}[Practical Stability] Under the update laws for actor, critic, identifier and Lagrange multiplier discussed in Section \ref{sec:acil}, and provided the sufficient condition $S \succcurlyeq 0$, defined in \eqref{eq:SDefinition} holds (i.e., $S$ is positive semi-definite), the errors in the actor parameter ($\tilde{W}_{a}$), critic parameter ($\tilde{W}_{c}$), identifier parameter ($\tilde{\theta}$) for the system in \eqref{eq:plantDynamics} are uniformly ultimately bounded (UUB).
+Additionally, the state $x$ is bounded with the set $\mathcal{C}$ being forward invariant for the system in \eqref{eq:plantDynamics}. \end{thm} \begin{pf*}{Proof} We consider the positive-definite candidate Lyapunov function \(V_{L}(\zeta,t): \mathbb{R}^{n+2b+p} \times \mathbb{R}_{>t_{0}} \rightarrow \mathbb{R}\) defined as